Flambrew/ToastMusic/README.md

 ```
 ### Why you're here:

-I immediately put this poem to melody, then to chords.
+I immediately put this poem to melody, then to chords.<br>
 Within an hour I started writing an orchestral score.

 **THIS IS WHERE YOU COME IN!!!**

-I need people who can play musical instruments because we're gonna record this thing.
+I need people who can play musical instruments because we're gonna record this thing.<br>
 Problem is if I don't know who's in my orchestra, things get tough.

 ### Why is text on github?????